acorn-io/acorn-oss-workshop/secret.md

   version: v0.4.0+f717d41a
 ```

-We can then provide the db credential through this encrypted secret to the db, worker and result containers.
+We can then provide the db credential through this encrypted secret to the *db*, *worker* and *result* containers.
 For that purpose we use the *-s* flag and provide the name of the secret we want to use followed by the name of the secret it should be bound to.

 We can now run the application and make sure it uses the external postgres-credentials secret with the following command:

 ```
-acorn run -n vote -s postgres-credentials:db-creds .
+acorn run -n vote -s postgres-credentials:db-creds --update .
 ```

 As we’ve done previously we could verify the app is working fine and then vote for our favorite pet.

 Note: you can find more information about secrets in [the official documentation](https://docs.acorn.io/authoring/secrets)

-## Summary

-In this section we explained how to define and use a secret of type basic in the Acornfile and also how we can use a secrets created from the command line instead.
-We focused on the connection to the db container but we could use the same approach to secure the connection to redis.
+In this step we explained how to define and use a secret of type basic in the Acornfile and also how we can use a secrets created from the command line instead.
+We focused on the connection to the *db* container but we could use the same approach to secure the connection to *redis*.
 In that case we would rather use a secret of type template because redis defines usernames and passwords as acls in a configuration file.

 [Previous](./acornfile.md)
 [Next](./volumes.md)